8x8Cloud/ramlbadges/README.md

 8. Push a commit that adds or modified a `.raml` file
 9. See your RAML file's valid status and documentation ... like a ***boss***!!

+# Tests

+The tests for this app were built using `rspec`.
+In order to run them, just type `rspec` at the command line after cloning the repo.

 [1]:http://en.wikipedia.org/wiki/Stinking_badges